28 datasets found

 Description

-The soils coverage used in this analysis was digitized from the original paper soil survey sheets.
-These sheets were taped together to form an area covering each of the USGS quadrangle maps in the county.
-The areas for each quadrangle were then digitized using a run length encoding technique sampling along horizontal lines which represented the midline of cells with a height of 250 feet.
-The measurement increment along these horizontal lines was one decafoot (10 feet).
-The quadrangle files were then merged into a county raster based file which was subsequently converted to ARC/INFO format.
+This coverage was digitized from data drafted onto USGS quadrangle maps utilizing a run length encoding technique sampling along horizontal lines which represented the midline of cells with a height of 250 feet.
+The measurement increment along these lines was one decafoot (10 ft.)
+The quadrangle files were then merged into a county file which was subsequently converted to ARC/ INFO format.

 ScienceBase Item Summary Page